LessUp/MindBalanceSuite/CONTRIBUTING.md

 - Keep naming and labels in **简体中文** and, where possible, consistent with the original scale literature.

 ### Before opening a Pull Request
-- Make sure the app builds and basic checks pass (from `phq9-app` directory):
+- Make sure the app builds and basic checks pass (from repo root):
   - `pnpm lint`
   - `pnpm typecheck`
   - `pnpm build`